-- Credits and Merits to be given to pupils who show excellent work or behaviour. - Optimum Certificates to be issued for pupils who display excellent work or demonstrate behaviour that is over and above their requirements or are to help the pubic or those in need, or display amazing talent in their chosen field. - Head's Reward Trips and Enrichment Trips are part of our Curriculum to encourage students to work to the best of their ability.
+- Enrichment points are automatically awarded to pupils when they meet basic expectations, including fobbing in, and submitting homework on time. - Credits and Merits to be given to pupils who show excellent work or behaviour. - Optimum Certificates to be issued for pupils who display excellent work or demonstrate behaviour that is over and above their requirements or are to help the pubic or those in need, or display amazing talent in their chosen field. - Head's Reward Trips and Enrichment Trips are part of our Curriculum to encourage students to work to the best of their ability.
 These are based upon Teacher and SLT recommendations to ensure that there is an even distribution of reward to allow all pupils to reach their potential, in which ever field this may be. - The House system provides an incentive for such positive behaviour and hard work as each pupil can work collectively as well as individually to achieve reward through Inter house Competitions and Rewards.